-- 19. COVID-19 Safety Plan means a plan: - a. in writing that addresses how the business or undertaking will manage its operations to minimise the risks posed to any person by COVID-19 because of the operation of the business or undertaking; and - b. developed with regard to guidance material set out in Attachment C. - 20.
-COVID Safe Event Protocol means the protocol set out in Attachment D. - 21.
-End of year event means a school graduation, formal, or end of year ceremony, concert or assembly. - 22.
-Gathering, except where otherwise provided in this Direction, means a group of 2 or more people occupying a single usable indoor space or usable outdoor space at the same time, but does not include a gathering: - a. at an airport that is necessary for the normal business of the airport; or - b. in relation to public transportation, including in public transport vehicles or at public transportation facilities such as stations, platforms and stops; or - c. for the purposes of or related to private transportation; or - d. at a medical or health service facility that is necessary for the normal business of the facility; or - e. in relation to providing support or care to a person with a disability; or - f. for emergency services purposes; or - g. for law enforcement purposes; or - h. at a disability or aged care facility that is necessary for the normal business of the facility; or - i. at a correctional centre, place of detention under the Children and Young PeopleAct 2008 or other place of custody; or - j. at a court or tribunal; or - k. at the Australian Capital Territory Legislative Assembly or Commonwealth Parliament for the purpose of its normal operations; or - I. at a food market, supermarket, grocery store, retail store, or shopping centre that is necessary for the normal business of those premises; or
+- 20. COVID-19 Safety Plan means a plan: - a. in writing that addresses how the business or undertaking will manage its operations to minimise the risks posed to any person by COVID-19 because of the operation of the business or undertaking; and - b. developed with regard to guidance material set out in Attachment C. - 21.
+COVID Safe Event Protocol means the protocol set out in Attachment D. - 22.
+End of year event means a school graduation, formal, or end of year ceremony, concert or assembly. - 23.
+Gathering, except where otherwise provided in this Direction, means a group of 2 or more people occupying a single usable indoor space or usable outdoor space at the same time, but does not include a gathering: - a. at an airport that is necessary for the normal business of the airport; or - b. in relation to public transportation, including in public transport vehicles or at public transportation facilities such as stations, platforms and stops; or - c. for the purposes of or related to private transportation; or